 For example, New Balance partnered with inBeat Agency to work with athlete influencers across different California cities to create videos and photos promoting new in-store products.
 Each influencer had a strong local community, which aligned perfectly with the brand’s identity and values.

-Now you must be wondering why do brands continue to work with influencers year after year?
+Now you must be wondering why brands continue to work with influencers year after year.
 Let’s break down the key advantages.

 Influencers let you scale brand awareness and still connect with niche audiences.
 Mega or celebrity influencers create global awareness, while macro and micro influencers can target specific audience demographics.